RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-The different option to, for example, plot each models depend on each specific package and in some cases, such as the SVMs obtained with `e1071`, it will require indirect approaches for plotting.
+The different options to, for example, plot each model depend on each specific package and in some cases, such as the SVMs obtained with `e1071`, it will require indirect approaches for plotting.
 For example, using the *R* package `pdp` (Greenwell 2017).